CEA-MetroCarac/PySSPFM/README.md

 ### 0) Measures
 <p align="justify" width="100%">
-PySSPFM facilitates the processing of a set of SSPFM measurement data points by simply populating a measurement form (insert the templates).
+PySSPFM facilitates the processing of a set of SSPFM measurement data points by simply populating a measurement form (template for: <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM%20Bruker.csv">standard SSPFM</a>, <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM%20ZI%20DFRT.csv">SSPFM-DFRT</a>).
 The range of measurement files to be processed may have the extensions:
 </p>

 * `.spm` (Bruker)